Ashwagandha extract review use for sleep anxiety relaxation and for children,

 Formulated by medical doctor Ray Sahelian, M.D.

-Suggested Use: As an herbal dietary supplement, take half or 1 Ashwagandha extract capsule a few times a week.
+Suggested Use: As an herbal dietary supplement, take one ashwagandha extract capsule a few times a week for relaxation and general sense of wellbeing.

-buy Ashwagandha extract, Passion Rx, Mind Power Rx
+buy Ashwagandha extract 500 mg dosage, Passion Rx, Mind Power Rx

-Ashwagandha benefits and which medical conditions to use this herb
+Ashwagandha benefits and which medical conditions to use this herb, review of benefits and clinical trials

 Ashwagandha is used in India to treat mental deficits in geriatric patients, including amnesia.
 Researchers from the University of Leipzig in Germany, wanted to find out which neurotransmitters were influenced by ashwagandha.
 After injecting some of the chemicals in ashwagandha into rats, they later examined slices of their brain and found an increase in acetylcholine receptor activity.The researchers say, "The drug-induced increase in acetylcholine receptor capacity might partly explain the cognition-enhancing and memory-improving effects of extracts from Withania somnifera observed in animals and humans."